NinjaFirewall (WP Edition) vs Patchstack

 Which is more cost-effective: NinjaFirewall (WP Edition) or Patchstack?

-Both providers offer free tiers, making it easy to start without commitment.
-NinjaFirewall (WP Edition) scores higher for value (4.8/5).
+NinjaFirewall (WP Edition) offers a free tier while Patchstack requires a paid plan.
 Total cost depends on your traffic volume, required features, and support level needs.

-Which works better with AWS: NinjaFirewall (WP Edition) or Patchstack?
+Which is better for WordPress: NinjaFirewall (WP Edition) or Patchstack?